ahamlinman/xt/README.md

 ## Usage and Features

-Run `jyt -h` for full usage details.
+Run `jyt --help` for full usage details.

 jyt is built to "do one thing well," and tries to maintain a simple CLI interface with limited options (for example, no control over details of the